Click Image to Begin

 Probate is a legal process where a court determines that someone is deceased and who will receive his or her property after it is administered.

-What do I need to do to Get Started?
+What do I need to do to Get a Probate Started?

 This starts with a telephone call or by completing an interview.
 Click here for Interview.
 We’ll visit to determine what is needed.
 In a typical case there is no need to travel to my office or the court.
 We can communicate through email and mail to deal with the necessary paperwork.
 Usually, there are only a few documents that the client will need to review and sign.